What are the different course delivery formats?

 The demand for teachers rises in the summer holidays as many institutions offer intensive courses for children in Hong Kong.
 These summer courses are often very well paid.
 But part-time and full-time positions can also be found at other times of the year, especially around September and February when the school terms begin.
 It is important for those seeking work to maintain availability for relief and supply work.
 Successful part-time contracts often lead to a permanent full-time post.
 With the introduction of many grant schemes for the Chinese schools in Hong Kong, additional posts for Native TESOL teachers within the schools are certain to arise.

-There are often part-time vacancies at English for Asia, tutoring classes to primary and secondary level students.
+There are often part-time vacancies at EFA, tutoring classes to primary and secondary level students.
 Many successful candidates will be offered the chance to begin their teaching career almost immediately after the course.

 Overseas: There is a terrific demand for native English teachers throughout Southern and Eastern Europe, Asia, the Middle East and South America.
 Keep an eye on international educational supplements such as 'The Times Educational Supplement' or the British 'Overseas Job Gazette' and Tuesday edition of 'The Guardian', as well as websites such as tefl.com.